nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 The nebari initialization scripts create a `qhub-config.yaml` file that contains a collection of default preferences and settings for your deployment.

 The generated `qhub-config.yaml` is the configuration file that will determine how the cloud infrastructure and Nebari is built and deployed in the next step.
-Since it is a simple text file, you can edit it manually if you are unhappy with the choices you made during initialization, or delete it and start over again by re-running `nebari init/nebari init --guided-init`.
+Since it is a plain text file, you can edit it manually if you are unhappy with the choices you made during initialization, or delete it and start over again by re-running `nebari init/nebari init --guided-init`.

 For additional information about the `qhub-config.yaml` file and extra flags that allow you to configure the initialization process, see the
 [Understanding the qhub-config.yaml file](/tutorials) documentation.